bycop/Discord-Fivem-Serverstats/readme.md

-# Fivem Discord Playerlist
+# Fivem Discord Serverstats

 ## Introduction

-A simple node.js bot to send playerlist and playercount of a Fivem Server to a Discord channel.
+A simple node.js bot to send serverstats, playerlist and playercount of a Fivem Server to a Discord channel.

 ## Needs